lnemsick-simp/pupmod-simp-autofs/REFERENCE.md

 Single direct mapping or one or more indirect mappings

-* Each mapping specifies a key, a location, and any automounter and/or mount options.
+* Each mapping specifies a key, a location, and any `automount` and/or `mount` options.
 * Any change to a direct map will trigger a reload of the autofs service.
   This is not necessary for an indirect map.